loiccoyle/tmpl.sh/README.md

 Just plop the `tmpl` file in your `$PATH`, make sure it's executable.
 And put the completions file of your shell somewhere it knows about.

+Note: The bash completion needs a face lift...

 # Usage

 `tmpl` respects the `$XDG_TEMPLATES_DIR` variable but can also store it's templates in another directory if the `$TMPL_DIR` variable is set.
 If none are set it will fall back on `$HOME/Templates`.